KeanuDecleene/NormalUnits/README.md

 NormalUnits is a lightweight Chrome extension that instantly converts:

-- Kilojoules → Calories
+- Kilojoules to Calories
-- Pounds → Kilograms
+- Pounds to Kilograms

 ## Features

 - Conversion as you type
 - Lightweight, no extra permissions required
-- Works offline — no API calls needed
+- Works offline - no API calls needed

 ## Installation